OCA/bank-statement-import/account_statement_import_sheet_file/readme/DESCRIPTION.md

-This module allows you to import any TXT/CSV or XLSX file in Odoo as bank statements.
+This module allows users to import bank statements into Odoo using files in TXT, CSV, or XLSX formats.
+It is designed to streamline the process of importing and managing bank statement data within Odoo, making it easier to handle financial records and reconcile transactions.